Dirck Coornhert: Theology

 Coornhert was also famous as a theologian.
-At 30 years of age, having become interested in theology, and being desirous of consulting St. Augustine, he commenced the study of Latin.
+At 30, he became interested in theology and desirous of consulting St. Augustine, he commenced the study of Latin.
 He entered into controversy alike with Catholics and Reformers, with both of whom he refused to take Communion.
-Reformers, he said, were sadly wanted, but those who called themselves such were not the kind that the church required; what was needed was apostles directly inspired from heaven.
+He said reformers were sadly wanted, but those who called themselves such were not the kind that the church required; what was needed was apostles directly inspired from heaven.
 Until such were sent, he advised all churches to join together in an undogmatic communion.
 Coornhert wrote and strove in favor of tolerance, opposing capital punishment for heretics.
 He had no party views; he criticized the Heidelberg Catechism, which was authoritative in the Dutch Republic.
 Jacobus Arminius, employed to refute him, was won over by his arguments.

 Pupils

 According to the Netherlands Institute for Art History (RKD), his pupils were Hendrick Goltzius, Philip Galle, and Cornelis Cort.